A Deep Dive On Monolith Platforms vs. Ecommerce Microservices vs. Headless Commerce

 Perhaps you are finding limitations with your current system and making and testing changes is becoming too slow a process.
 You’d like a system that breaks your system into smaller, self-sufficient sections that are easier to test and deploy.

 Another reason you may be considering a move is because your current system requires an upgrade or is being phased out.
-For example, if you are a Magento 1 customer, you may be planning a switch due to the sunsetting of the product in 2020.
+For example, if you are a Magento 1 customer, you may have had pressure to switch when Magento stopped supporting the product back in June of 2020.

 Brands considering a switch from a monolith to a microservices system may be wary of what it takes to replatform.
 However, there is good news!